CLAMP-IT/LAE/LAE_readme.txt

 The following security fixes have been added to the v1.1.1 release:

-MSA-10-0017: XSS vulnerability in YUI 2.4.0 through YUI 2.8.1
+* MSA-10-0017: XSS vulnerability in YUI 2.4.0 through YUI 2.8.1
-MSA-10-0016: Multiple phpCAS library vulnerabilities
+* MSA-10-0016: Multiple phpCAS library vulnerabilities
-MSA-10-0015: Customised HTML Purifier upgraded to 4.2.0
+* MSA-10-0015: Customised HTML Purifier upgraded to 4.2.0

+The following features have been added to the v1.1.2 release:

+* Re-organized Files Upload UI
+* Value-input for Assignment Grading Interface

 ====Anonymous Forums====
 A completely new version of the Anonymous Forums option in Moodle.
 This version introduces a new "anonymous user" who is attached to forum posts, allowing faculty to back up and restore a forum without losing anonymity.
 There is an upgrade tool that automatically runs when LAE v1.1.1 is installed to convert the previous version of the Anonymous forums to the new format.
 Note: This feature is disabled by default.